Alexandra-Haynes/ocean-watch-hacc23/README.md

 ## Prisma Instructions

+Add a .env file with the following for sqlite DATABASE_URL="file:./dev.db"

 Because Prisma Client is tailored to your own schema, you need to update it every time your Prisma schema file is changing by running the following command:

 ```console